Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Experiments

 \subsection{Main Results}

-We compare against GNN- and LM-based methods, and report the results in Table~\ref{tab: performance}.
-Regarding GNNs, we select three widely used architectures: GCN~\citep{kipf2016semi_gcn}, GraphSAGE~\citep{sun2021scalable_sagn} and RevGAT~\citep{li2021training_revgat}.
-For each GNN, we try different kinds of node features, including 1) OGB features~\citep{hu2020open}, denoted as $h_\textrm{OGB}$, 2) GIANT features~\citep{chien2021node_giant} $h_\textrm{GIANT}$, and 3) our proposed features $h_\textrm{TAPE} = \{h_\textrm{orig}, h_\textrm{expl}, h_\textrm{pred}\}$.
-For LMs, we experiment with two approaches: 1) Fine-tuning DeBERTa on labeled nodes, denoted as $\textrm{LM}_\textrm{finetune}$, and 2) Zero-shot ChatGPT (gpt-3.5-turbo) using the same prompts as our approach, denoted as $\textrm{LLM}$.
+We conduct a comprehensive evaluation of our proposed TAPE method by comparing with existing GNN- and LM-based methods, with the results summarized in Table~\ref{tab: performance}.
+For GNN comparisons, we consider three widely utilized architectures: GCN~\citep{kipf2016semi_gcn}, GraphSAGE~\citep{sun2021scalable_sagn}, and RevGAT~\citep{li2021training_revgat} along with a basic MLP baseline that operates independently off graph-related information.
+We explore three types of node features: 1) shallow features (detailed in Table~\ref{tab: text preprocess}), denoted as $h_\textrm{shallow}$, 2) GIANT features~\citep{chien2021node_giant} $h_\textrm{GIANT}$, and 3) our proposed features $h_\textrm{TAPE}$, comprising $h_\textrm{orig}$, $h_\textrm{expl}$, and $h_\textrm{pred}$.
+For LM-based methods, we investigate two approaches: 1) fine-tuning DeBERTa on labeled nodes, denoted as $\textrm{LM}_\textrm{finetune}$, and 2) using zero-shot ChatGPT (gpt-3.5-turbo) with the same prompts as our approach, denoted as $\textrm{LLM}$.

-Our approach yields the best results for both datasets and all downstream models.
-Notably, we achieve top-1 performance on \texttt{ogbn-arxiv} by a significant margin over the closest baseline, as well as top-1 performance on TAG versions of the widely used \texttt{PubMed} and \texttt{Cora} benchmarks.
-Regarding GNN-based methods, we observe that shallow features (\ie $h_\textrm{OGB}$) yield subpar performance.
-However, by incorporating LM-based features (\ie $h_\textrm{GIANT}$), we observe an improvement in performance.
-Our proposed features, which leverage the LLM, further enhance the results.
-In the case of LMs, we find that fine-tuned LMs (\ie $\textrm{LM}_\textrm{finetune}$) achieve competitive results, underscoring the importance of text attributes in a TAG setting.
-Additionally, we observe that the zero-shot LLM performs well, performing comparably to fine-tuned LMs.
+Our approach consistently outperforms other methods on all datasets and across all models, demonstrating its effectiveness in enhancing TAG representation learning.
+Among GNN-based methods, shallow features (\ie $h_\textrm{shallow}$) yields subpar performance, while LM-based features (\ie $h_\textrm{GIANT}$) improves results.
+In the case of LMs, fine-tuned LMs (\ie $\textrm{LM}_\textrm{finetune}$) also perform well.
+Our proposed novel features, leveraging the power of the LLM, further enhance the results.

+Additionally, we expanded our experimentation to include the open-source Llama2~\citep{touvron2023llama}, demonstrating the feasibility of a cost-effective (free) alternative, as shown in Table~\ref{rebuttal tab: llama2}.
+Furthermore, to address the potential label leakage concern in LLM, we took the initiative to construct a novel dataset, namely \texttt{tape-arxiv23}, comprising papers published in 2023 or later -- well beyond the knowledge cutoff for GPT-3.5.
+The results clearly illustrate strong generalization capabilities: while the LLM achieves 73.56\% accuracy, our approach outperforms it with 84.23\%.